qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

-   "m", "Returns the M value of a point geometry" "make_circle", "Creates a circular geometry based on center point and radius" "make_ellipse", "Creates an elliptical geometry based on center point, axes and azimuth" "make_line", "Creates a line geometry from a series of point geometries" "make_point(x,y,z,m)", "Returns a point geometry from X and Y (and optional Z or M) values" "make_point_m(x,y,m)", "Returns a point geometry from X and Y coordinates and M values" "make_polygon", "Creates a polygon geometry from an outer ring and optional series
+   "m", "Returns the M value of a point geometry" "make_circle", "Creates a circular geometry based on center point and radius" "make_ellipse", "Creates an elliptical geometry based on center point, axes and azimuth" "make_line", "Creates a line geometry from a series or an array of point geometries" "make_point(x,y,z,m)", "Returns a point geometry from X and Y (and optional Z or M) values" "make_point_m(x,y,m)", "Returns a point geometry from X and Y coordinates and M values" "make_polygon", "Creates a polygon geometry from an outer ring and optional series